 Everlong – Foo Fighters

 Dave Letterman knows what’s up.
 We both share Everlong as one of our favourite songs of all-time.
-Dave Grohl (lead singer of the foo fighters) admitted he had no idea the popularity Everlong would generate until the album was released.
+Dave Grohl, the lead singer of the foo fighters, admitted he had no idea the excitement Everlong would generate until the album was actually released.
 This song is the most mainstream in the foo fighters discography for a reason!
 It opens with a soothing guitar melody and infectious high-hat groove on the drums.
-The Lyrics can somehow relate personally to every foo fighter fan I talk to.
+The lyrics to Everlong can unexplainably relate on a personal level to every foo fighter fan I talk to.
 Drug addiction, love, recovery – whatever the message of the song is, the way it connects with people is pretty astounding.
-The Foo fighters managed to create a highly complex song, while maintaining perfect unity between instruments.
+The Foo fighters managed to create a highly complex song, while maintaining instument cohesiveness.
 Never have I listened to music that can calm me, fire me up or spark emotion the way Everlong does.

 Hotel California – Eagles

 Hotel California by Eagles holds quite a bit of nostalgia for me.
 Reminds me of Sunny days, palm trees and friends sitting by a campfire.
 This song has one of those opening guitar riffs that can give you the shivers.
 Hotel California was quite unorthodox for the time which it was released due to its controversial lyrics (some say contains repetitive mention of the devil) and a six minute radio run-time.
 As far as guitar is concerned, this song is killer.
 It has a addicting, easy-going vibe and an electric guitar solo by Joe Walsh that will knock the shoes off your socks and the socks off your feet.
 As far as music goes, Hotel California is a hit that can bring young music fans and the not-so-young together in the spirit of rock and roll.

 Hello, I’m in Delaware – City and Colour